yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 - There are 22 324 (6.56%) UPC WiFi networks.
 - In total, there are 4 809 UBEE devices (both with UPC name and with changed SSID).
-- 743 UBEE devices have different SSID - user probably changed it (15.45%)
+- 743 UBEE devices have different SSID - user probably changed it (15.45%).
-- Our algorithm worked for 4 061 UBEE devices with UPC SSID (99.88%)
+- Our algorithm worked for 4 061 UBEE devices with UPC SSID (99.88%).
-- 5 UBEE devices with UPC SSID did not match our SSID prediction (0.12%)
+- 5 UBEE devices with UPC SSID did not match our SSID prediction (0.12%).
+The reason: 4 of them have 6 digits and 1 have 8 digits in SSID.
-- 5 UBEE devices with UPC SSID that matched had MAC offset -1, thus it was working in 5GHz band
+- 5 UBEE devices with UPC SSID that matched had MAC offset -1, thus it was working in 5GHz band.
 - 2 759 UPC devices had UPCxxxxxxxxx (9 digits) SSID.
-As far as we know, Blasty's and UBEE generator does not work for these (same for 6 and 8 digits)
+As far as we know, Blasty's and UBEE generator does not work for these (same for 6 and 8 digits).

 ### Other prefixes
 Using [wifileaks.cz] database we tested this hypothesis: *is SSID generator working also for other MAC addresses, besides